The Game Overview page is designed to help you:

 - Open Game - Select another game from your list of games and switch over to that game.

 - Add New Game - Click to add a new game.
+Note that a limit of 10 games maximum is imposed on each user account.

 - Recycle Bin - Click to open the game Recycle Bin.
 When you delete a game, it's sent to the Recycle Bin but you can restore deleted games from here.